EdwinKingori/Coinlytics/README.md

    ✔️ Redis - Used to support data caching (e.g., for coin data) and handling expirations (e.g., alerts)

-   ✔️ Celery - Help schedule background scraping tasks
+   ✔️ Celery - Help schedule background scraping tasks such as rendering templates and sending emails asynchronously - replacing the synchronous execution in the signals.

  🧷 Frontend Config: